xy-tech/X2100-BIOS-EC/README.md

 * By using Intel FIT, you can technically provision Bootguard yourself as the machine comes unprovisioned with a clean unfused PCH.
 * Google around to find out more.
 All warranty is voided if you attempt to do this.
 * Doing this would probably make this the most secure laptop in the world as literally only you own the firmware keys.

+# BONUS 3: Coreboot
+* mjg59 has kindly ported coreboot to the X2100.
+Feel free to compile from his repo.
+It is included as a submodule for in this repo as well.

 # Thanks
 Thanks to everyone who made it possible.